Mono Couple becomes Poly Couple

 Of course.
 Leaving is HARD.

-But good for you on doing this much so far!
-Staying with Jason and taking it day by day.
-Or hour by hour as need be.
+But good for you for doing this much, so far!
+You're staying with Jason and taking it day by day, or hour by hour, as need be.
 Leaving abuse is NOT easy.
 Every inch you reclaim back for yourself is hard work.

 She took that as an opening to shit on my therapist for telling me to leave her.